WillisMedwell/Utily/README.md

 ```
 ---
 ### StaticVector
-A stack based vector with a fixed capacity.
+A stack based `std::vector` with a fixed capacity.
 Useful when you want to avoid heap allocations.
 ```c++
 Utily::StaticVector<int, 10> s_vector{1, 2, 3, 4};
 ```